TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/TceDb/Index.rst

 The "/record/commit" route
 ^^^^^^^^^^^^^^^^^^^^^^^^^^

-This route is a gateway for POST forms to class :php:`\TYPO3\CMS\Backend\Controller\SimpleDataHandlerController`.
+This route is a gateway for posting form data to the :php:`\TYPO3\CMS\Backend\Controller\SimpleDataHandlerController`.

 You can send data to this file either as GET or POST vars where POST